The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 For complete details read “HOW TO WATCH THE SUMMER OLYMPICS WITHOUT CABLE“

 If you’re tired of paying too much for your sports then good news, you don’t have to.
-There are tons of options for cord cutting fans of every sport and stripe; proving once again that not only does cord cutting offer a cheaper option but also more choice.
+There are tons of cable TV alternatives for fans of every sport and stripe; proving once again that not only does cord cutting offer a cheaper option but also more choice.

 Is your favorite sport missing from this list?
 Then sound off in the comments below, send me a tweet, or shoot me an e-mail and we’ll find out how you can watch sports without cable!